MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Export-CMQuery.md

 ### -ExportFilePath

 Specify the path to the exported file.
 The file extension is **.mof**.
+It can be a local or network path.
+Create the target folder first.

 ```yaml
 Type: String